Ask a question

 What steps are being taken for fire mitigation along Bear Creek Trail specifically from Wadsworth to Estes?
 Thank you.

-BMac2771 asked about 1 month agoGood afternoon,
+BMac2771 asked 3 months agoGood afternoon,

 The City developed an Open Space Fire Mitigation Plan in 2022 in conjunction with West Metro Fire Rescue.
 This plan utilizes the WMFR Community Wildfire Protection Plan Update (CWPP) and identifies hazard areas in the district, priority areas for hazardous fuel reduction treatments, and measures to reduce the ignitability of structures throughout the study area.